Commencement

 Faculty

-• A faculty member may wear their own gown, cap and tassel.
-Dunwoody purchases gowns, caps and tassels for faculty that do not own one.
+- A faculty member may wear their alma mater gown, cap and tassel.
+Dunwoody pays for and purchases gowns, caps, and tassels for faculty who do not own them.
 Dunwoody purchased regalia remains property of Dunwoody and is turned in upon termination of employment.

-• Hood signifying degree and school.
-Faculty must provide their own hood which can be purchased through the College’s vendor if desired.
+- Hoods signify degree and school.
+Faculty must provide their own hood, which can be purchased through the College’s vendor if desired.

 Students

-Any academic regalia (including tassels, cords, braids, stoles, sashes, medallions, etc.) to be worn by students at commencement must be recommended for approval by the Academic Leadership Council and approved by the President’s Cabinet.
+Any academic regalia (including tassels, cords, braids, stoles, sashes, medallions, etc.) to be worn by students at commencement must be recommended for approval by the Deans Council and approved by the Leadership Team.
 Requests should be typed and include details of the costume, including pictures, and presented by the Dean or Director.
 Requests must be made no later than February 1 of each year for the spring commencement ceremony.